 Is it really safe to whiten your teeth at home?

-Yes!
 People have been whitening their teeth with over-the-counter products for over two decades.
-To make your experience as safe as possible, we suggest you take the following precautions:
+To make your experience as safe as possible, we suggest consulting your dentist beforehand and taking the following precautions:

 - Buy authentic products; skip the knock-offs.